tACSChallenge/tacschallenge.github.io/proj_status.markdown

 2. Provide a report on the stimulation and acquisition procedures following the tACS Challenge SOPs
 3. Share raw data and meta-files in the tACS challenge open repository

-We are hoping to achieve the largest tACS study conducted to date, approximately 30 labs, contributing data for 20 participants each = 600 participants!
+We are hoping to achieve the largest tACS study conducted to date, >30 labs, contributing data for 20 participants each = more than 600 participants!

  <span style="color:blue"><b>Equipment requirements</b></span>